 The American Hospital Association Information Technology Supplement Survey

-Since 2008, the AHA Annual Information Technology Supplement Survey (IT Survey) has been conducted in collaboration with the Assistant Secretary for Technology Policy (ASTP), formerly known as the Office of the National Coordinator (ONC).
-Initially focused on the adoption of electronic health records in hospitals, the survey has evolved to assess the depth and extent of technology integration across hospital operations.
+Your Participation Matters!
+Since 2008, the AHA IT Survey has been conducted in partnership with the Assistant Secretary for Technology Policy (ASTP) / Office of the National Coordinator for Health Information Technology (ONC).
+What began as a measure of electronic health record adoption has evolved into a comprehensive assessment of how technology supports hospital operations nationwide.

 What Is the IT Supplement Survey Data Used For?